unsigned-long-int/nextplore/readme.md

 Due to abstraction of [DBAPI](https://peps.python.org/pep-0249/) the interaction with range of databases becomes possible regardless of the internals of particular database dialects.
 Nextplore creates ORMs by leveraging [factory pattern](https://refactoring.guru/design-patterns/factory-method) applied together with [metaprogramming](https://www.geeksforgeeks.org/python/metaprogramming-metaclasses-python/).
 This is achieved by converting natural language responses into structured JSON output schema which serve as arguments for a variety of metafactories responsible for generating new ORMs.

 Since databases may grow very large consisting of hundreds of schemas and tables, the metadata of tables are embedded and stored at [QDrant](https://qdrant.tech/).
 Respective metadata (i.e. integration, database, tables, schemas) is stored in PostgreSQL together with QDrant ID.
 This allows nextplore to apply [RAG](https://aws.amazon.com/what-is/retrieval-augmented-generation/) where only most relevant tables are used as basis for structured LLMs responses.
-The user natural language prompt is converted into vector, then cosine similarity is calculated between and top N vectors are matched as future knowledge source for chosen LLM.
+The user natural language prompt is converted into vector, then cosine similarity is calculated between and **top N** vectors are matched as future knowledge source for chosen LLM.

+---

 ## Features

-### AI Query
+### Natual Language Querying

 **Nextplore** enables you to explore and interact with **any relational data** across multiple databases **without writing a single line of SQL**.